 Chronic or complex issues could be particularly unravelled in psychotherapy, often by exploring how early life experiences shape later life.
 This could be liberating work for many people struggling alone with reccurring difficulties.

 The relationship between the client and the therapist is key for psychotherapy.
 It serves as a tool to reflect and understand your relational patterns outside the therapy room.
 Frequently it is in relationships where the clients want to see positive changes the most and the therapeutic relationship will help to address this area.

-We approach the psychotherapeutic work creatively acknowledging the power of arts and imagination to shift unhealthy patterns or offer a deeper connection with difficult areas of your life experience.
+I approach the psychotherapeutic work creatively acknowledging the power of arts and imagination to shift unhealthy patterns or offer a deeper connection with difficult areas of your life experience.
 This is always an open invitation, not a requirement.

 Counselling is short-term, focused work for people who have one or two particular areas of concern that they would like to work through.